 Managers of Austrian private equity funds are most frequently general partners of an LP or fulfil their function based on management agreements with the fund vehicle.
 Thus, the scope of the managers' duties and the extent of their liability in relation to the investors (and the fund vehicle) derive from the partnership agreement (supplemented by the mandatory provisions of the Commercial Code) or, as the case may be, the management agreement.

-Unless the private equity fund is an AIF, it is possible to limit the liability of the sponsor in relation to the investors or, respectively, the fund vehicle by contractual provisions (e.g., excluding the liability for ‘ordinary negligence’).
-However, such contractual provision would still be subject to judicial review.
+Unless the private equity fund is an AIF, it is possible to limit the liability of the sponsor in relation to the investors or limit the liability of the fund vehicle by contractual provisions (e.g., to exclude liability for 'ordinary negligence').
+However, such contractual provisions would still be subject to judicial review.

 Private equity funds established as AIFs and their managers are subject to the ongoing supervision of the FMA.
-The FMA has a wide range of inspection and audit rights with respect to both the AIFM and the respective AIF.
+The FMA has a wide range of inspection and audit rights with respect to both the AIFM and the individual AIFs.

-Austrian law distinguishes between AIFMs, which require licensing by the FMA, and AIFMs, which only have to register with the FMA.
-Licensed AIFMs do not need any additional licences for their management activities for the fund.
+Austrian law distinguishes between AIFMs that require licensing by the FMA and AIFMs that only have to register with the FMA.
+Licensed AIFMs do not require any additional licences for their management activities for the fund.
 Registered AIFMs may require a business permit for asset managers.

-As mentioned above, investors holding qualified participations in the AIFM (i.e., shareholdings exceeding 10 per cent) need to be disclosed to the FMA, but only by licensed AIFMs.
+Investors holding qualified participations in the AIFM (i.e., shareholdings exceeding 10 per cent) must be disclosed to the FMA, but only by licensed AIFMs.

-Private equity funds established as AIFs need to be registered with the FMA.
+Private equity funds established as AIFs must be registered with the FMA.
 Private equity funds established as AIFs and managed by a licensed AIFM also require approval by the FMA.
 Austrian AIFs are also listed in an informal register maintained by the FMA.